 It is written from the non-medical professional and assumes that no hospital or doctor is available in the aftermath of a catastrophic event.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.

-Bargain Bin: For your convenience, here are links to items related to today’s article plus many of the items referenced in Fast Track Tip #10: 8 Uncommon First Aid Items as well as some other useful first-aid items.
+For your convenience, here are the items related to today’s article plus many of the items referenced in Fast Track Tip #10: 8 Uncommon First Aid Items as well as some other useful first-aid items.

 One Second After: For many, the novel “One Second After” was a game changer that convinced them of the need to be prepared.
 It is a story in which one man struggles to save his family and his small North Carolina town after America loses a war based upon an Electro Magnetic Pulse (EMP) used as a weapon.
 It could happen.
 If you have not read this book, you really should.